TirzepatideDosing CalculatorReconstitutionPeptides

 40 mg2 mL20 mg/mLHigher-concentration option

-The 30 mg / 2 mL reconstitution is the practical default: concentration is high enough that even a 2.5 mg dose stays above the 0.1 mL small-volume threshold where insulin-syringe measurement becomes imprecise.
+The 30 mg / 2 mL reco is the practical default.
+Concentration is high enough that even a 2.5 mg dose stays above the 0.1 mL small-volume threshold where slin-pin marks start lying to you.

 Titration WeekWeekly DoseDraw VolumeU-100 Units